HOME| BIO| CONTACT| INSTRUCTION| FAQ|TACTICS|SHEATH|CIPHER|HUMOR|FICTION

 Take a slide rule to a gunfight???
 Let's see if that's really a good idea!

 “Mildot Master® ...a direct path to firing solutions.®” is a registered trademark of Mildot Enterprises.
 But is it true?
 Is the Mildot Master® really a direct path to firing solutions?
-By my definition, a direct path is one that goes directly from the input data, apparent size of the target in mills, to the output data, holdover in mills and windage in MOA.
+By my definition, a direct path is one that goes directly from the input data, apparent size of the target in mills, to the output data, holdover in mils and windage in MOA.
 Nothing on a rifle scope measures, or is calibrated in, yards or inches.
 So any time spent in combat figuring out yardage or bullet drop in inches is a needless detour.

 A quick glance at the Mildot Master® reveals that it is actually two slide rules, which must be operated one after the other for a total of four steps.
 The third step is flipping the device over to read one’s ballistic data and the fourth step is flipping it back over to input what one has memorized from the back of the device onto the second slide rule.
 So, to get from the input data, apparent size of the target in mills, to the output data, holdover in mills, one must meander through this four step process, learning all kinds of useless information about yardage and bullet drop along the way.

 In their instructions, Mildot Enterprises says it is a three step process, but that is because their third step has the word “and” dividing two distinct steps.
 Also, they don’t mention the acrobatic skills one must possess to operate the device with one hand, since one’s left hand is supporting the rifle.
 If you are sitting in a tree or leaning out a window and you cannot reach your hip pocket from your shooting position, you will have to hold the Mildot Master® in your mouth while making your shot.
 If you drop your Mildot Master®, you’re screwed.
-Not only are you at a loss for sighting information, but your fingerprints are all over it.
-Even backward third world governments have the capability to round up the locals and fingerprint them.
-U.S. military snipers are expected to assassinate people in countries that have diplomatic relations with us and, hence, access to FBI fingerprint files.

 There is actually a fifth step that Mildot Enterprises neglects to mention in their instructions, interpolating between the ballistic data for targets that are not on a hundred yard line.
 Conveniently, all of the examples given, both on their website (www.mildot.com) and in their instruction manual, just “happen” to be for targets at ranges evenly divisible by one hundred.